glurp/ang/README.md

 Done:
 * auto discovery of player, first player present is the 'master'
-* send master current planet/star configuration to new players
+* Send master current planet/star configuration to new players
-* player position/speed/accelerations are replicates on each other players
+* Player position/speed/accelerations are replicates on each other players
-* star destructions are replicates
+* Star destructions are replicates
-* keyboard textual input are sending/display on all other player
+* Keyboard textual input are sending/display on all other player
+* Multicast for winxp, win 7 ok, with 1.3p362, (Linux to be checked)

 TODO:
+* start/end/restart game
+* introduction, help
+* transmition og game parameter to all (nb star, coefs...), current version need to be exactly identique for each gamer
 * display list of current players, with name